 Working from home also requires you to stay on point and not let distractions keep you from attending therapy sessions or doing the hard work that comes with changing behaviors.

 San Antonio Recovery Center does offer telehealth services along with traditional residential treatment.
-We take steps to make sure our addiction treatment centers are safe even in the time of COVID.
+We take steps to make sure our addiction treatment centers are safe and comfortable.
 We do believe that the at-home services are important for some with high-risk conditions, though, such as kidney problems or heart disease.
-We are proud to offer both services.
+It's with pride that we offer both services.

 Contact San Antonio Recovery Center